tisonkun/os-detector/README.md

 }
 ```

-It's possible to expose the `props` in a more programmatic structure (patch is welcome).
+It's possible to expose the `props` in a more programmable structure, and define the returned properties in constant enums (patch is welcome).

 ## Maven Extension